Bucharest – Thassos by car: everything you need to know

 For example, a good idea would be for you and your family to travel with another close family and rent a spacious car.
 Here are the benefits:

-• You share fuel costs and tolls;
+- Share fuel costs and tolls;

-• If you’re 2 or more drivers, you can avoid the extra expense of extra accommodation on the road and cover the route in one piece.
+- if you are 2 or more drivers, you can avoid the extra expense of extra accommodation on the road and cover the route in one piece.

-👉If you’re at least 21, choose to rent a van suitable for 2 families from Enterprise.
+👉 If you’re at least 21, choose to rent a van suitable for 2 families from Enterprise.
 You’ll enjoy added comfort throughout your trip while saving money!

 Another thing you can do before you set off is to research fuel prices and identify the most competitively priced refueling stations en route.
 Avoid refueling in tourist areas as prices can be higher.